hesseljw/NeuralOperatorLEE/README.md

 # Neural-operator surrogates for outdoor acoustics (LEE–FDTD)

-This repository accompanies the paper “Towards Neural-operator Surrogates for Outdoor Acoustics using Parameterized Wind Profiles and Terrain” (JASA submission; currently under review).
+This repository accompanies the paper “Towards Neural-operator Surrogates for Outdoor Acoustics using Parameterized Wind Profiles and Terrain” (JASA submission, currently under review).

 We learn operators that map parameterized wind profiles $U(z)$ and/or terrain profiles $h(x)$ to complex acoustic pressure fields on a fixed 2D region-of-interest (ROI) grid: